 alter table orders_iceberg SET PROPERTIES partitioning = ARRAY['month(created_ts)'];

-When it comes to performance, Iceberg can be a very performant table format.
-This is because metadata is stored about all of the files that “belong” to a table for a given snapshot in time along with statistics about each one which helps with “file skipping”.
-This is a fancy term for files that do not need to be read based on the query that is issued.
+When it comes to performance, Iceberg can be highly efficient.
+This is because metadata is stored for all the files in a table at a given snapshot in time, along with statistics for each file.
+Trino uses this metadata to skip files that do not contain data relevant to the query, avoiding unnecessary reads entirely.

-Iceberg includes some file management features that help with performance.
-Traditional data lakes have use cases where there is constant data being ingested.
-This data is written in small files because of the need to have it available to be queried immediately.
-This can hurt performance in any system that needs to read a bunch of small files especially in cloud storage.
-Iceberg includes an optimize feature that combines small files into larger ones ensuring maximum performance when it comes to querying.
+Iceberg includes file management features that improve performance.
+Traditional data lakes run on Hive have use cases where data is constantly ingested.
+This data is stored in small files because it needs to be available for immediate querying.
+This can hurt performance in any system that needs to read a bunch of small files, especially in cloud storage.
+Iceberg includes an optimization feature that combines small files into larger ones, ensuring maximum performance when querying.

-The idea here is you want to ingest data as fast as possible, making it available for queries even though it might not be of the highest performance, then offer the ability to combine those files into larger ones at a given interval.
+The idea here is to ingest data as fast as possible, making it available for queries even if it might not be the highest-performing, and then offer the ability to combine those files into larger ones at a given interval.

 To scan the table for small files and make them larger, you simply issue the following command: